CoNhanQ/KaidoWrap-WebDevelopment/README.md

 # KaidoWrap-WebDevelopment
-Folder Repository for KaidoWrap
+Folder Repository for KaidoWrap.
 The following folder contain all the information/files necessary for KaidoWrap web development.

 Roles & Responsibilities:
 * Full Stack Developer : Khai Doan
 * Responsible for full web development.
-(HTML, CSS, Javascript, etc.)
+(HTML, CSS, Javascript, SQL etc.)
 * Oversee any error and debugging as needed.
 *
 *